temporalio/documentation/docs/concepts/what-is-a-namespace.md

 Namespaces are created on the Temporal Cluster, and provide a range of controls to achieve isolation on Workflow Executions.

 - Namespaces are a mechanism for resource isolation.
-Heavy traffic from one Namespace will not impact other Namespaces running on the same cluster.
+Heavy traffic from one Namespace will not impact other Namespaces running on the same Cluster.
   For example, you can use Namespaces to match the development lifecycle by having separate `dev` and `prod` Namespaces.
 - If no other Namespace is specified, the Temporal Cluster uses the Namespace "default" for all Temporal SDKs and tctl.
   See the [Registration](#registration) section for details.